 Pet insurance could cost as little as $20 each month.
 However, many pet owners can find options to match their budget, like accident-only coverage or a vet discount plan instead.
 Consider the medical care you already pay for along with your pet’s future health risks to see if you can save money with a pet policy.

 How much does pet insurance cost for dogs?

-You could shell out $40 a month or $480 a year to protect your dog’s health.
 However, premiums depend a lot on your dog’s size, age, breed and the type of coverage you choose.
-For example, an accident-only policy could whittle down your premium to $15 or $20 a month, while insuring older or larger dogs may cost more.
+And insuring older or larger dogs typically costs more.

 How much does pet insurance cost for cats?

-You’ll likely pay around $23 a month or $275 per year to protect your cat.
-Your cat’s age and type of policy may affect your cost the most, as well as your cat’s breed, if you have a purebred or rare cat breed.
-For example, an accident-only policy could cut your premium costs in half.
+You’ll likely pay around an average of $29 a month or $350 per year for an accident and illness policy, or $10 a month for an accident only policy, according to the same NAPHIA report.
+Your cat’s age and type of policy may affect your cost the most, as well as your cat’s breed.

 Get pet insurance quotes